rmatsuu1/rmatsuu1.github.io/README.md

 - cos(MLT angle)
 - sin(MLT angle)

-Number of hidden layers and the number of neurons in each of the hidden layers are important hyperparameters of the model.
+Number of hidden layers and the number of neurons in each of the hidden layers are important hyperparameters of the model and have to be optimized for the particular dataset.
 The result of hyperparameter tuning is presented below.
 I used the RELU activation function for all of the neurons except for the output layer for which I used a linear activation function.

 To evaluate the performance of the model, I used 15% of the dataset as a test set.
 I further split the remaining dataset into a validation set and a training set (15% and 70% of the overall dataset, respectively).